Mechanical Engineering

 Faculty

 R.W.
-Hyers, George I. Alden Professor and Department Head; Ph.D.
+Hyers, George I. Alden Professor and Department Head, Ph.D.
 MIT 1998.
 High-temperature materials and materials processing, including both modeling and experiments.
 Properties of liquids and solids at high temperature.
-Computer-aided experiments, including on the International Space Statio
+Computer-aided experiments, including on the International Space Station

 C. A. Brown, Professor, Director Surface Metrology and Sports Engineering Laboratories; Ph.D., University of Vermont, 1983.
 Surface metrology, axiomatic design, sports engineering, and manufacturing.

-D. Cote, Assistant Professor; Ph.D., Worcester Polytechnic Institute, 2014.
-Integrated computational materials engineering (ICME); computational thermodynamics, kinetics, and solidification; solid state additive manufacturing; cold spray processing; powder metallurgy; microstructural analysis and modeling; through-process modeling; women in STEM outreach.
+D. Cote, Associate Professor; Ph.D., Worcester Polytechnic Institute, 2014.
+Integrated computational materials engineering (ICME); computational thermodynamics, kinetics, and solidification; solid state additive manufacturing; cold spray processing; powder metallurgy; microstructural analysis and modeling; through-process modeling; women in STEM outreach

-A. Ebadi, Assistant Teaching Professor, Ph .D., University of New Hampshire, 2016. experimental and analytical fluid mechanics, thermofluid processes, non-equilibrium turbulent flow structures, computer-aided design and manufacturing.
+A. Ebadi, Assistant Professor of Teaching, Ph .D., University of New Hampshire, 2016. experimental and analytical fluid mechanics, thermofluid processes, non-equilibrium turbulent flow structures, computer-aided design and manufacturing.

 M. S. Fofana, Associate Professor, Ph.D., University of Waterloo, Waterloo, Canada, 1993.
 Nonlinear delay dynamical systems, stochastic bifurcations, regenerative chatter, numerically controlled CAD/CAM machining, vehicle ambulance reliability design and technology, systems engineering analysis, reduction of treatment delays in kidney dialysis, medical and public health engineering, emergency and disaster response robots